Deploy Local WEKA Home on K8s

 Sizing and scaling guidelines

-Explore the sizing guidelines and scaling behavior for a Local WEKA Home deployment.
+Determine the resource requirements and scaling behavior for a Local WEKA Home (LWH) deployment to ensure consistent performance across the platform.

 Component scaling behavior